Registration Requirements

 The Authority’s Designated Businesses Registration Policy (“the Registration Policy") sets out the criteria that applicants must satisfy to be successful in the registration of their business.
 If it is determined an application under the Act must be submitted please ensure you are familiar with the Registration Policy.

-This is because of the limitation of the Authority’s ability to oversee CVC businesses which lacks substance or real presence on the Island and such a characteristic is considered to pose an unacceptably high risk of money laundering and terrorist financing.
+This is because of the limitation of the Authority’s ability to oversee VASP businesses which lacks substance or real presence on the Island and such a characteristic is considered to pose an unacceptably high risk of money laundering and terrorist financing.

 Fitness and Propriety